longster/WPReboot/README.md

 [WPReboot Theme](http://lduong.com "WPReboot - coming soon")
 ===
 The goal is to provide you 2 most popular css preprossesors without sacrificing the theme performance while keeping the code/framework minimal and versatile.
 WPReboot is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/).
-The choice is yours to work with [Bootstrap](http://getbootstrap.com) using [LESS](http://lesscss.org/) or [Foundation Zurb](http://foundation.zurb.com) using [Sass](sass-lang.com).
+The choice is yours whether you want to work with [Bootstrap](http://getbootstrap.com) using [LESS](http://lesscss.org/) or [Foundation Zurb](http://foundation.zurb.com) using [Sass](sass-lang.com).

 Demo
 ---